Blastocystis Infection

 How is Blastocystis infection transmitted?

-Can Blastocystis infection be asymptomatic?
+Can Blastocystis infection cause long-term health problems?

 How is Blastocystis infection diagnosed?